data-lessons/literate-programming-r-demo/_episodes/04-bibliographic-citations.md

 >## Challenge 2 - Multi-citations and page numbers
 > 1. Open the `decoupling-dns.bib` file and pick 3 citations to reference together in the text.
 Tip: multiple authors are separated by a `;`.
-> 2. Add page numbers for the citation and `Knit`.
+> 2. Add page numbers for the citation.
 Page numbers follow the citation key with a comma.
+> 1. Put a header at the bottom of your document for the bibliography `## References` or something else.
+> 3. Knit
 {: .challenge}